ngnrng/NWS-weather-app-code/Go/README.md

 # Weather Forecast CLI

-This is a simple command-line interface (CLI) application written in Go that fetches and prints the current weather data for a list of cities.
+This is a simple application written in Go that fetches and prints the current weather data for a list of cities.

 ## How it works